Dr. Christoph Grüter

 Group leader

-I'm a Senior Lecturer at the School of Biological Sciences, University of Bristol, UK.
+I'm an Associate Professor at the School of Biological Sciences, University of Bristol, UK.
 My research focuses on the behaviour, ecology and evolution of social insects.
 I'm particularly interested in communication and colony organisation in honeybees, stingless bees and ants.

 Dr. Rajbir Kaur